2016-2020 Messina Information Sheet for Faculty

 During Fall and Spring Semesters:

-- Meet with working group to discuss progress of the individual students and the class (At least 3 such working group meetings during the academic year – mid-fall, pre-spring, and mid-spring check-ins are expected.)
+- Meet with working group to discuss progress of the individual students and the class (At least 3 such working group meetings during the academic year – early fall, pre-spring, and mid-spring check-ins are expected.)

 - Ongoing planning as need arises